A special session bill. Pursuant to the Governor’s call for a special session in November 2022 to hold the oil industry accountable for price gouging.

-Existing law requires operators of refineries in the state that produce gasoline meeting California specifications, within 30 days of the end of each calendar month, to submit a report to the California Energy Commission (CEC) containing certain information regarding its refining activities related to the production of gasoline in that month.
-Existing law requires the commission to notify a refiner that has failed to timely provide the required information and imposes a civil penalty on the refiner that fails to submit the required information within 5 days of being notified of the failure.
+Existing law requires operators of refineries in the state that produce gasoline meeting California specifications, within 30 days of the end of each calendar month, to submit a report to the California Energy Commission (CEC) containing certain information regarding its refining activities related to the production of gasoline in that month, including the gross gasoline refining margin of gasoline sold in that month.
+Existing law requires the CEC within 45 days of the end of each calendar month to post certain information on its website.

 This bill would:

 - Authorize the CEC to set a maximum gross gasoline refining margin

 - Require the CEC, if the Commission establishes the maximum gross gasoline refining margin, to establish a penalty for exceeding the maximum gross gasoline refining margin

 - Authorize the CEC to petition the court to enjoin a refiner from exceeding the maximum gross gasoline refining margin.

 - Authorize the CEC to impose an administrative civil penalty on a refiner for exceeding the maximum gross gasoline refining margin

 - Require the CEC to consider a refiner’s request for an exemption from the maximum gross gasoline refining margin